Colsarcol/AskAGirlOut/README.md

 (Note if you are using **Hydra at UTK**, make sure to run **python setshell.py** first, then run **python -V** to make sure you are on python 3.X.X)

-1. Update notifycontact.txt, with your email to receive notifications are the program is ran
+1. Update notifycontact.txt, with your email to receive notifications when the program is ran
 2. Update auth.txt with your gmail email address you want the emails to come from, and the password for the account (gmail SMTP for sending emails is used)
 3. Then distribute to the person you want to ask out
 4. They will run the program with **python setup.py theirEmail@domain.com**